FreeLanguageTools/vocabsieve/README.md

 Pull requests are welcome!
 If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasted on doing the same work twice.

-## API documentation
-If you want to leverage VocabSieve to build your own plugins/apps, you can refer to the [API Documentation](API.md).

-Note that VocabSieve is still alpha software.
-API is not guaranteed to be stable at this point.

 ## Feedback
 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Donations
-I don't really need donations.
 If you appreciate this tool, consider making a donation to the [Free Software Foundation](https://www.fsf.org/) or the [Electronic Frontier Foundation](https://www.eff.org/) to protect our digital future and defend our freedom.

 ## Credits
 The definitions provided by the program by default come from English Wiktionary, without which this program would never have been created.
 [LingvaTranslate](https://github.com/thedaviddelta/lingva-translate) is used to obtain Google Translate results.
 Fоrvо scraping code is inspired by this [repository](https://github.com/Rascalov/Anki-Simple-Forvo-Audio).
 Lemmatization capabilities come from [simplemma](https://github.com/adbar/simplemma) and [pymorphy3](https://github.com/kmike/pymorphy3).